jamesspalding/bloonbot/README.md

 * [ ] Train model

+* [ ] Obtain misclassification rates for inheritance vs crossover vs hybrid

 Each attempt (Round 1 - game over) as an observation.

 Fitness determined by rount count, least lives lost, most money saved.

 Starts entirely random.
-Begins making decisions in 2nd generation.
+Begins making decisions 2nd generation onward.

 For each pair of parents in a generation, 2 offspring are created.
 One using column-wise inheritance, and one using row-wise crossover.